onflow/flow/flips/20210916-nft-metadata.md

 This will allow any collection to be exposed as view resolvable.

-For single resources that are stored as is like a FungibleToken or a Profile contract you can just implement the ViewResolver interface directly.
+For single resources that are stored as is like a fungible token or a profile contract you can just implement the `ViewResolver` interface directly.

 ### Converting between different views.